How To Keep Wasps From Nesting

 Prepare to search

 Before you go looking for the nest, get prepared to do so.
-Tie your hair back, wear tighter fitting clothing, and ensure you’re wearing darker colors.
+Tie your hair back, wear tighter-fitting clothing, and choose darker colors.
 Also, wash off any scents you’re wearing as they can attract wasps.
 Once you’re ready, you can start looking.

 Follow the Wasps